False Positive on an Ovulation Test: 6 Reasons They Happen

 • Try not to pee for 4 hours before taking the test.
 That way LH will be more concentrated in your pee.

-Keep in mind, if you’re getting a false positive due to the problems mentioned above, these tips won’t change that.
+Keep in mind that these tips will not change the fact that you’re getting a false positive due to the problems mentioned above.

 However, testing correctly can give you peace of mind that a false positive isn’t due to faulty testing.

 Reading ovulation test strips can be confusing.
-You may not be able to tell whether the test line is dark enough to indicate a positive test result.
+You may be unable to tell whether the test line is dark enough to indicate a positive result.

 One easy way to avoid this is to choose a digital test.

 Digital tests are way easier to read.
-Instead of wracking your brain analyzing how dark the test line is, you get clear-cut results (like a happy face or the word ‘fertile’).
-That said, there is still a risk of cross reactivity if your digital test measures alpha LH.
+Instead of wracking your brain analyzing the dark test line, you get clear-cut results (like a happy face or the word ‘fertile’).
+That said, cross-reactivity is still risky if your digital test measures alpha LH.

 Track PdG along with LH